What is Server Management?

 System admins must have:

-• Experience in maintaining the server.
+• Experience in maintaining the server infrastructure.

 • Previous studies in system administration (Degree in computer science software engineering).